RyanGA09/MySkill_SC-Frontend_in_WebDev-Profile/README.md

-# MySkill_ShortClass - Frontend in Website Development - Profile
+# MySkill Short Class: Frontend in Website Development - Profile

-This project is part of the MySkill Short Class series, focusing on frontend development for building personal profiles using HTML, CSS, and JavaScript.
-The goal is to showcase your skills in website development by creating a visually appealing and interactive profile page.
+This project is part of the MySkill Short Class series, focusing on **Frontend in Website Development**.
+It involves building a personal profile page using HTML, CSS, and JavaScript.
+The goal is to showcase frontend development skills by creating a visually appealing and interactive profile page.

 ## Project Description